 Most growers seem to use vermiculite in plastic bags to store tubers that have dried for one to two days.
 Coarse vermiculite works better than the fine horticultural vermiculite.
 One opinion is that fine vermiculite tends to keep moisture too close to the tubers and make them sprout and develop too quickly.
 Also, vermiculite dust is hard on the lungs.
 The finer the vermiculite, the worse that problem.

-A prominent grower in the Northwest uses slightly moistened sand in five gallon containers.
-The tubers keep very well but develop sprouts and feeder roots earlier than those in coarse vermiculite.
+A prominent grower in the Northwest would use slightly moistened sand in five gallon containers.
+The tubers kept very well but developed sprouts and feeder roots earlier than those in coarse vermiculite.
 Also, sand is much, much heavier.
 Perlite is not a good medium, because it does not absorb excess moisture, and its dust is unhealthy to breathe.